-Society news2016 Wickwire Lecture available for viewing online: "The Ethics of Sexual Assault Lawyering"
+Society news2016 Wickwire Lecture: "The Ethics of Sexual Assault Lawyering"

 The 26th Annual F.B.
 Wickwire Memorial Lecture in Professional Responsibility and Legal Ethics took place on Thursday, December 1 at the Schulich School of Law, co-presented by the Nova Scotia Barristers’ Society.